Why Businesses Need Analytics and Insights Now More Than Ever

 The speed and volume of information generated at any given moment continues to increase exponentially, creating a rapidly swinging pendulum of public perception.

-The good news is companies have the benefit of capturing more information about their customers and prospects to better serve their needs in meaningful and relevant ways.
+The good news is companies have the benefit of capturing more information about their customers and emerging markets to better serve their needs in meaningful and relevant ways.

 The need to rely on “how we used to do it” has become less critical (or relevant) with the wealth of new information available.
 Now, companies are able to quickly tap into data to understand what their customers want, where their brand has the strongest foothold, and where new market opportunities exist.

 The bad news is, with so much information, it can be hard to decipher what’s useful and what isn’t.
-Swimming in a sea of data without the ability to identify the most valuable insights can lead to progress delays and strategic paralysis.
+Swimming in a sea of data without the ability to identify the most valuable insights is a shortcut to strategic paralysis.

 Often, information is housed in different, siloed areas within an organization.
 These information siloes can make it difficult to see the full story in the data.
 And one group may have information that would be highly valuable to another without even knowing it.
 This disconnect is a missed growth opportunity hiding in plain sight.